Where we are and what we do.Serving Berkshire, Buckinghamshire, Hampshire and Oxfordshire and a residential population of over four million

 Where we are and what we do.

-We serve the counties of Berkshire, Buckinghamshire, Hampshire and Oxfordshire.
-This area covers approximately 3,554 square miles with a residential population of over 4.6 million.
+We serve the counties of Berkshire, Buckinghamshire, Hampshire and Oxfordshire, and Sussex and Surrey for NEPTS.
+This area has a residential population of over 7 million.

 Our three main functions are: